To the Members

-Pursuant to Section 134(3)(c) of the Companies Act 2013 the Directors confirm that:
+Pursuant to Section 134(3)(C) of the Companies Act 2013 the Directors confirm that:

-(b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the
+2. The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the

-(c) proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+3. Proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-(e) proper internal financial controls laid down by the Directors were followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and
+5. Proper internal financial controls laid down by the Directors were followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

-(f) proper systems to ensure compliance with the provisions of all applicable laws werein place and that such systems were adequate and operating effectively.
+6. Proper systems to ensure compliance with the provisions of all applicable laws werein place and that such systems were adequate and operating effectively.